Around houses, retaining walls make sloping areas usable by creating level space for gardens, driveways, terraces, and

 Retaining wall anchors are exposed to the elements -- both in the soil and on the wall plates themselves.
 If these anchors are poorly made or not treated to resist corrosion, they will quickly look old and unsightly.
 This will lower your property value and possibly lead to early failure of the anchor itself.

 Upon inspection by one of our partner engineers we recommend installing wall anchors made with galvanized steel -- with a written warranty that stands by the product for decades to come.

-At Southeast Foundation & Crawl Space Repair, we provide warranted solutions for retaining wall repair throughout North Carolina.
+At Southeast Foundation & Crawl Space Repair, we provide warrantied solutions for retaining wall repair throughout North Carolina.
 For homeowners interested in learning more about their unique problem, we offer free, written retaining wall repair quotes at no obligation upon inspection by a licensed engineer.
 To schedule an appointment with one of our specialists, call or e-mail us today!

-We proudly serve Jacksonville, Lumberton, Wilmington, Fayetteville areas such as Lumberton, New Bern, Goldsboro, Fort Bragg, Havelock, Myrtle Beach, Kinston, and nearby.
+We proudly serve Greenville, Wilmington, Fayetteville areas such as New Bern, Goldsboro, Jacksonville, Wrightsville Beach, Camp Lejeune, Lumberton, Sanford, and nearby.